paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-04-27-the_problem_with_marc_andreessen.md

 ---
 Felix Salmon:

-> Andreessen's entire fortune has been built on the greater-fool theory: if you build something trendy enough, there's probably going to be a huge lumbering company out there somewhere willing to overpay for it.
+> Andreessen’s entire fortune has been built on the greater-fool theory: if you build something trendy enough, there’s probably going to be a huge lumbering company out there somewhere willing to overpay for it.

 I know many who would agree with this assessment.